-BSc (Hons) Integrative Counselling (Roehampton University)
+BSc (Hons) Integrative Counselling (University of Roehampton)

-MSc Counselling and Psychotherapy (Roehampton University)
+MSc Counselling and Psychotherapy (University of Roehampton)

 Prior to undertaking my psychotherapy training I worked for the NHS as a Mental Health Support Worker and have experience of working with people who have been diagnosed with a wide range of mental health issues.